I try to keep my blog a positive place, but I am just SO OVER the constant Food Fibbing in our pop culture.

 I’m not saying there’s anything wrong with eating burgers and ice cream once or twice a week, but let’s NOT act like they’re what Gigi eats “ON A NORMAL DAY.”

 Let’s be honest with America’s women.
 Let’s cut out the “I eat what I want and am accidentally a size two” nonsense.
 For those of you who are fit or thin and get asked what you do, consider taking the time to be honest with your friend, relative, or the random tipsy stranger in the bathroom.
 I know that cotton candy flavored ice cream is more instagrammable than your veggie saute, but at least maybe caption it “cheat day!”?
+I mean the team behind the gigi hadid instagram really needs to step up their game.
 Let’s stop perpetuating the notion that some girls “just got lucky” or that it’s somehow cooler to be the girl who eats whatever she wants.
 And let’s stop believing it when publications like Refinery 29 (which, for the record, I usually love and am just very disappointed in today!) try to push this mindset on us.